bkocis/dotfiles/README.md

 #### Repository of linux rc files

- -Extend the functionality of a bash shell by adding a few extra lines to the .bashrc:
+ - Extend the functionality of a bash shell by adding a few extra lines to the .bashrc:

 	`cdl() { clear ; cd "$1" ; pushd . > /dev/null ; tput setaf 1; pwd ; tput sgr 0 ; ls ; }`